Children's Day (Japan): History

 The day was originally called Tango no sekku (端午の節句) – one of the five annual ceremonies held at the imperial court – and was celebrated on the fifth day of the fifth moon in the Lunisolar calendar.

-Tango no Sekku was originally a day for women to purify the house by thatching the roof with irises, which were believed to be effective in repelling evil spirits, and for women to rest their bodies, but it was changed to a day for boys in the Kamakura period (1185-1333) when the samurai class took control of the government.
+Tango no Sekku was originally a day for women to purify the house by thatching the roof with irises, which were believed to be effective in repelling evil spirits, and for women to rest their bodies, but it was changed to a day for boys in the Kamakura period (1185–1333) when the samurai class took control of the government.
 The reason for this was that the iris was a plant that represented the samurai because its leaves were shaped like the blade of a Japanese sword, and the word shōbu (尚武), which means "to value military affairs", had the same pronunciation as iris (菖蒲) and was therefore considered an auspicious plant for the samurai.
 Since this period, yabusame (Japanese horseback archery) was held on May 5 as a way to ward off evil spirits.

-The custom of displaying miniature Japanese armor and kabuto (helmets) on Children's Day, called Gogatsu Ningyo (May doll), has its origins in the Kamakura to Muromachi periods (1333-1573).
+The custom of displaying mini Japanese armor and kabuto (helmets) on Children's Day, called Gogatsu Ningyo (May doll), has its origins in the Kamakura to Muromachi periods (1333–1573).
 Samurai used to take their armor, kabuto, and Japanese swords out of their storage boxes in May before the rainy season to take care of them.
 Since this was the time of the Tango no Sekku, they began to display armor, kabuto, and Japanese swords in the hope of protecting their children.

-During the Edo period (1603-1867), Tango no Sekku celebrations became extravagant, and samurai households began to display samurai dolls (Musha Ningyo, 武者人形) in addition to real armor, kabuto, and Japanese swords.
+During the Edo period (1603–1867), Tango no Sekku celebrations became extravagant, and samurai households began to display samurai dolls (Musha Ningyo, 武者人形) in addition to real armor, kabuto, and Japanese swords.
 Ordinary households began to display paper kabuto.
 The custom of bathing in the bathtub with irises on May 5 began in this period.

-The custom of decorating koinobori (carp streamers) on Children's Day originated in the Edo period (1603-1867).
+The custom of decorating koinobori (carp streamers) on Children's Day originated in the Edo period (1603–1867).
 During the Edo period, samurai households began to decorate their yards with nobori or fukinuke (吹貫) flags, which were colored with mon (family crests) to represent military units, during Tango no Sekku.
 The nobori and fukinuke were then merged, and the first koinobori appeared in Edo (now Tokyo).
-The colorful koinobori as we know them today became popular from the Meiji era (1868-1912).
+The colorful koinobori as we know them today became popular from the Meiji era (1868–1912).

 After Japan switched to the Gregorian calendar, the date was moved to May 5.
 Until 1948, Children's Day was known as Boys' Day (also known as Feast of Banners), celebrating boys and recognizing fathers, as the counterpart to Hinamatsuri, or "Girl's Day" on March 3.
 In 1948, the name was changed to Children's Day to include both male and female children, as well as recognizing mothers along with fathers and family qualities of unity.

-In the Showa era (1926-1989), the popularity shifted from samurai dolls to miniature armor, and since the 21st century, miniature kabuto have become popular, probably due to the size of Japanese houses.
+In the Showa era (1926–1989), the popularity shifted from samurai dolls to miniature armor, and since the 21st century, miniature kabuto have become popular, probably due to the size of Japanese homes.